qulacs/qulacs/README.md

 ![multi thread benchmark](https://storage.googleapis.com/qunasys/multithread_plot2.png)

-This benchmark was done with majour quantum circuit simulators with python interface.
+This benchmark was done with major quantum circuit simulators with Python interfaces.
-[Yao](https://github.com/QuantumBFS/Yao.jl) is quantum circuit simulator using Julia that is as fast as Qulacs.
+[Yao](https://github.com/QuantumBFS/Yao.jl) is a quantum circuit simulator using Julia that is as fast as Qulacs.
-Benchmark inculde Yao can be found [here](https://github.com/Roger-luo/quantum-benchmarks/blob/master/RESULTS.md).
+Benchmark includes Yao can be found [here](https://github.com/Roger-luo/quantum-benchmarks/blob/master/RESULTS.md).

 ## Requirement